fidelity/kconnect/docs/book/src/commands/alias_remove.md

 ## kconnect alias remove

-Remove an alias from a history entry.
-Or remove all aliases.
+Remove connection history entry aliases.

 ### Synopsis

-Remove an alias from a history entry.
-Or remove all aliases.
+Remove an alias from a single connection history entry by the entry ID or the alias.

+This command will remove all connection history aliases if passed the --all flag.

 ```
 kconnect alias remove [flags]